matt-rog/librelog/README.md

 ![LibreLog](docs/librelog.png)

-Most apps that hold your personal data don't let you really own it.
-LibreLog is an open-source, self-hostable log store.
-Send data in, pull it out, do whatever you want with it.
+Most software that tracks your data doesn't really let you own it.
+You can't easily export it, query it programmatically, or move it somewhere else.
+LibreLog is an open-source, self-hostable log store that aims to accept data from anywhere and let you use it however you want.

+## Getting Started

+When you sign up, you get a randomly generated account number instead of using an email or phone number. **Store it somewhere safe** because it's the only time you'll see it, and your code + your password is the only way to log in.

+Once logged in, create a logset (a named collection of log entries) and start pushing data to it.
+To send data from external apps or scripts, create an API key from the keys panel.
+API keys won't expire until you revoke them.

+See the [API reference](docs/api.md) for details on ingesting and querying data.

 ## Install